The Invisible Man (1975 TV series): The pilot

-By the conclusion of the pilot, the process' lack of stability renders it effectively useless for commercial or military applications, and the Klae Corporation is persuaded to re-employ him in his research capacity despite his condition, and thus the series begins from this point.
-Westin seeks to perfect his work and at the same time find a cure — a means of restoring his visibility.
+By the conclusion of the pilot, the process's lack of stability renders it effectively useless for commercial or military applications, and the Klae Corporation is persuaded to re-employ him in his research capacity despite his condition, and thus the series begins from this point.
+Westin seeks to perfect his work and at the same time find a cure—a means of restoring his visibility.

 The series

 There were differences between the pilot and the series.
 The pilot depicts Westin as a tragic figure, the "victim" of the invisibility process; despite his continued efforts, he essentially remains invisible all the time and must use technology to "fake" being visible.

-The series was lighter and more humorous, featuring invisibility-related gags and scenarios (in the case of the latter, many of these were depicted in the opening title sequence — such as a telephone receiver rising unsupported off its hook and a Jeep driving itself, to name but two), and ignoring the tragic side of Westin's predicament.
+The series was lighter and more humorous, featuring invisibility-related gags and scenarios (in the case of the latter, many of these were depicted in the opening title sequence—such as a telephone receiver rising unsupported off its hook and a Jeep driving itself, to name but two), and ignoring the tragic side of Westin's predicament.
 The first post-pilot episode indicates that Westin and his wife Kate have been working as agents for some time.
-Indeed, the character's invisibility was utilised as the Klae Resource of the show's introduction; an invisible man can go places and do things that the visible cannot accomplish.
+Indeed, the character's invisibility was utilized as the Klae Resource of the show's introduction; an invisible man can go places and do things that the visible cannot accomplish.

 Another difference is in the area of casting; in the pilot, Jackie Cooper portrayed Westin's superior, Walter Carlson, but for the series, the role was recast with Craig Stevens playing the part.
 The character was also altered to be more sympathetic and closer to the Oscar Goldman archetype.

 Like its late 1950s predecessor, H.G.
 Wells' Invisible Man, the episodes featured sequences of the camera taking on Westin's point of view, showing whoever and/or whatever the character himself was seeing at the time.

 The Invisible Man featured episodes that were episodic in that, save the pilot, the series episodes could be viewed in any order.
 However, the show was canceled after one season due to low ratings before the underlying arc of Westin curing his invisibility and returning to normality could be resolved.
 For the following season, NBC did however commission a near-identical series in terms of premise, entitled Gemini Man.